Part of the Faculty of English and Humanities

 At Milton Primary Academy, we want all of our pupils to have an understanding of the past and of how history will shape their future.
 We believe that high-quality history lessons encourage critical thinking, enhance the ability to evaluate evidence and generate arguments, develop chronological understanding and allow pupils to develop their sense of perspective.
 We want our pupils to be passionate about history.
-We appreciate the value of historical enquiry and we ensure that we offer opportunities for our children to be inspired and to question why things happen, or have happened in the past.
+We appreciate the value of historical enquiry and we ensure that we offer opportunities for our children to be inspired and to question why things happen or have happened in the past.

 Principles of Outstanding History

 These are the ‘Principles of Outstanding History’ at Milton Primary Academy.
-They were devised and agreed by the children and staff in November 2019, informed by the way we feel that geography should be taught across the Academy.
+They were devised and agreed by the children and staff in November 2019, informed by the way we feel that history should be taught across the Academy.

 Principle 1: Children are excited and enthusiastic about History and have a desire to explore the world as it was before them.

 Principle 2: Children lead their own learning, asking and responding to their own historical questions.

 Principle 4: Teachers use a range of effective assessment strategies to inform the planning and teaching of history.

 Principle 5: Teachers introduce children to a range of age-appropriate historical terminology, and they use this confidently.